Health Visiting and School Nursing 0-19 Service in Central Salford

 All high school children, aged 11-19 years can access the confidential School Nurse drop-in service that is available within all high schools and currently held on a weekly basis.
 This service provides the opportunity for young people to access confidential advice and support around issues such as emotional and physical health and wellbeing along with guidance to support healthy lifestyles.

 Our role also incorporates developmental reviews including the National Child Measurement Programme that is offered to all reception aged children and year six children within all primary schools in Salford.
 Your Health Visitor or School Nurse may undertake additional health assessments /development reviews when requested or identified by parents, carers or professionals.

-The service leads on and delivers the childhood immunisation programme that is offered to all high school children, the immunisation sessions are facilitated in the school setting throughout each year.
+The service leads on and delivers the childhood immunisation programme that is offered to all school aged children, the immunisation sessions are facilitated in the school setting throughout each year.

-You can contact the 0-19 service at any time for advice and support, in addition, we can offer home visits or meet at an alternative venue, for example, GP practices, Children's Centres or within schools.
+You can contact the 0-19 service at any time between 9am-5pm or leave us a voicemail for advice and support, in addition, we can offer home visits or to meet at an alternative venue, for example, GP practices, Children's Centres or within schools.

 If you would like to discuss or request a visit, support or advice you can contact the Cluster Lead within your area.